 Another great place to visit is the Palau de la Musica.
 I saw a flamenco show in the Palau, but if you’re not that lucky, you can also see the Palau on a guided tour.
-Stained glass, amazing acoustic and an impressive history!
+Stained glass, amazing acoustics and an impressive history!
 A must-see for all cultural lovers

 36. Count sticks of Pintxos